 In Table~\ref{tab:comp}, we compare the present results of the important parameters with those of other works.
-Note that Refs.~\cite{Diakonov:1997mm,Ellis:2004uz} use the $\pi N$ sigma term as input, while in the present work we are able to predict its value, since we have considered the effects of isospin symmetry breaking.
+Note that Ref.~\cite{Diakonov:1997mm} use the $\pi N$ sigma term as input, while in the present work we are able to predict its value, since we have considered the effects of isospin symmetry breaking.
 The predicted value of $\Sigma_{\pi N}$ in this work is different from that of the recent calculation in the $\chi$QSM, which is listed in the fourth column.
-The result of second moment of inertia $I_2$ is comparable to those of Refs.~\cite{Diakonov:1997mm,Ellis:2004uz}.
+The results of moments of inertia $I_1$ and $I_{2}$ are comparable to those of Refs.~\cite{Diakonov:1997mm,Ellis:2004uz}.
 However, the important parameters $\alpha$, $\beta$, and $\gamma$ turn out to be rather different.
 Even the sign of $\gamma$ in Ref.~\cite{Ellis:2004uz} is different from the present result.
 The result of the mixing parameter $c_{\overline{10}}$ turns out to be almost two times less than those of Refs.~\cite{Diakonov:1997mm,Ellis:2004uz} while it is comparable to that of the $\chi$QSM.
-This parameter is of great importance to determine the coupling constants for the $K^* N\Theta^+$ vertex~\cite{Ledwig:1900ri}.
-For example, if we use the values of $c_{\overline{10}}$ in Refs.~\cite{Diakonov:1997mm,Ellis:2004uz}, the vector coupling constant $g_{K^*n\Theta}$ is yielded to be about $1.86$ and $1.95$, respectively, whereas the present value produces $g_{K^*n\Theta}=1.02$.
-We want to mention that the measurement of the $\Theta^+$ photoproduction prefers smaller values of $g_{K^*n\Theta}$~\cite{Nakano:2008ee}.
+This parameter is of great importance to determine the coupling constants for the $K^{*}N\Theta^{+}$ vertex~\cite{Ledwig:1900ri}.
+For example, if we use the values of $c_{\overline{10}}$ in Refs.~\cite{Diakonov:1997mm,Ellis:2004uz}, the vector coupling constant $g_{K^{*}n\Theta}$($=f_{K^{\ast}}\sqrt{15}c_{\overline{10}}$) yields about $1.86$ and $1.95$, respectively, whereas the present value produces $g_{K^{*}n\Theta}=0.96$.
+We want to mention that the measurement of the $\Theta^{+}$ photoproduction prefers smaller values of $g_{K^{*}n\Theta}$~\cite{Nakano:2008ee}.